Academy of Robotics

 Academy of Robotics is a UK-based artificial intelligence technology company that creates technology to automate repetitive tasks and logistics.

 History

 The Academy of Robotics was founded by William Sachiti at Aberystwyth University in 2017, the university's InvEnterPrize program provided the startup with a £10 000 award as seed money to fund the company's development of its first major project, the Kar-go project.
 The company then partnered with a UK car manufacturer, Pilgrim Motorsports, to build the first Kar-go vehicle.

-In the same year, 2017, the company raised its first funding round by through the UK Financial Services Authority-approved platform Crowdcube to raise money for its Kar-go project.
+That same year, the company raised its first funding round by through the UK Financial Services Authority-approved platform Crowdcube to raise money for its Kar-go project.